Mathematics and Statistics BSc (Hons)

 How you'll learn

-Throughout the course, great emphasis is placed on practical skills development; some of your time being spent on computer laboratory sessions, which may involve the use of mathematical software to solve mathematical problems.
+Throughout the course, great emphasis is placed on practical skills development; some of your time being spent on computer laboratory sessions4, which may involve the use of mathematical software to solve mathematical problems.
 We also run example classes where possible, covering things like going over solutions to exercises.

 You will have opportunities to work with staff on real-world problems from industry, commerce, and research groups, as you would in professional practice.
-This means that you may develop professional skills at the same time as you learn the technical content of your degree.
+This means that you could develop professional skills at the same time as you learn the technical content of your degree.
 In the past, projects have included forecasting wine sales and undertaking credit risk modelling.

-We will encourage you to attend employer presentations organised by the University and we run our own sessions (subject to availability), which have previously covered government research and included some of our past students talking about their job roles and careers2.
+We will encourage you to attend employer presentations organised by the university and we run our own sessions (subject to availability), which have previously covered government research and included some of our past students talking about their job roles and careers2.

 Teaching contact hours